National Award-Winning Landscape Architect Lives and Breathes History with His Map Creations.

 Where To Get a John Smith Map

 Sadly, John Smith maps are not available online.
 Since you can’t purchase online, the best way to get a John C. Smith Map is to call John’s office at (908) 234-1121.
-He did once have a website but it’s no longer active.
-Email is also currently not available, John is a classic old school renaissance man.
+He once had a website, but it’s no longer active.
+Email is also currently not available.
+John is a classic old-school Renaissance man.

 About John Charles Smith Landscape Architects

-Established in 1965, the firm has completed designs for many public gardens, commercial landscapes, and hundreds of residential projects including many historic estates, farms, woodland gardens and country homes.
-The firm has won national awards from the American Society of Landscape Architects, has been recognized for numerous ASLA Chapter Awards for design excellence, and received several accommodations from the prestigious Perennial Plant Association.
+Established in 1965, the firm has completed designs for many public gardens, commercial landscapes, and hundreds of residential projects, including many historic estates, farms, woodland gardens, and country homes.
+The firm has won national awards from the American Society of Landscape Architects, recognized for numerous ASLA Chapter Awards for design excellence, and received several accommodations from the prestigious Perennial Plant Association.

 Several of the firm’s constructed projects have been published in notable design magazines including Landscape Architecture, Garden Design and Architectural Digest; and other projects have appeared in several books on Garden Design and Landscape Architecture.
-Its founder and principal designer John Charles Smith is a member of the ASLA and operated his own practice for over 40 years.
+Its founder and principal designer, John Charles Smith, is a member of the ASLA and operated his practice for over 40 years.
 John’s office is based in Far Hills, New Jersey.
 John Charles Smith Landscape Architects is at 35 Branch Rd, Far Hills, NJ 07931.
 Tel.
 908-234-1121

 There is a postcard of Echo Lake, Pluckemin in Steck’s Deli.
 Where is Echo Lake or where was it and what happened to it?